-One of the largest sources of this local revenue is our Parcel Tax, which generated more than $2.8 million for the District in 2012-13.
+One of the largest sources of this local revenue is our Parcel Tax, which generated annually approximately $2.8 million for the District.
 Our local Parcel Tax was approved in 2009 as Measure C to maintain the high quality of our neighborhood schools.
 It has been used to fund programs that the District would not otherwise have been able to provide.
-In 2012-13, the Parcel Tax provided essential funding for the following:
+The Parcel Tax provided essential funding in the past for items such as the following:

 - For all District schools –